 Traffic accidents kill every year 1’200’000 people.

 In the United States and Canada occur per year 40 deadly accidents in the handling of pigs.
 The threat to be deadly stung by a wasp (1:5 million) is much higher than to get killed by a shark (1:300 million).

 Within one year crocodiles around the world killed as many people as sharks did in the last 100 years.
 Crocodiles are protected – sharks are not.

 Today much more sharks get caught than they can reproduce themselve.
 Most kinds reach their sexual maturity only after many years where they produce just a few descendants within two or more years.

 As sharks are global spread it must be assumed that after their extermination the consequences will also appear global and not just local.
-A partial or total collapse of the individual food chains cannot be excluded.
+A total collapse of the individual food chains cannot be excluded.
 The resulting consequences for our environment and also for the future of mankind can only be described as catastrophic and devastating.

 The plankton in the oceans produces approximately 70% of the oxygen we need to breathe.
 Plankton feeding fish can eat all the plankton uncontrolled if sharks do not hunt them anymore.
 Sharks are on top of the food chain und therefore the guarantor for the balance of the oceans.
 If the sharks die the oceans die.
 If the oceans die the life on land dies as well.